 The Lake in Winters

 During May-September, you can see water with slight ripples and when the sun shines above it, it literally glitters.
-As the winter arrives, the temperature drops down quick with an extreme of -15 to -30 degrees at times.
+As the winter arrives, the temperature in Ladakh drops down quick with an extreme of -15 to -30 degrees at times.
 This makes the lake go freeze like a thick hard sheet which turns white from its turquoise green color.

 The lake is not easily accessible in winters due to heavy snowfall that blocks the roads connecting the location.
 But army vehicles or local jeeps that travel to connecting towns can drop you nearby.
 The beauty of Pangong lake in winters is a worth to look at and click some pictures around.